brookshelley/brookshelley/content/books.md

 ## 2022 {#2022}

+**Sea of Tranquility**

+Fantastic!
+Shades of David Mitchell, but more contained and rather relaxing.

+**The Body Keeps the Score**

+I’ll definitely return to this again in the future.
+This book captures the cutting-edge and seemingly silly ways modern trauma is treated effectively.
+Many stories and ideas here have fueled therapy sessions for the two or three months I’ve read it.

+**Ninth House**

+Magic at a University more mundane than the Magicians, but every bit as seedy.
+I hope there are more of these.

+**Warm Worlds and Otherwise**

+A very strange collections from an interesting lady.
+I’ve got a few other of Tiptree’s books and I’m curious if they’re all so horny.

 **The Haunting of Tram Car 015**

 A fun introduction to a magical alt-Cairo.
 I’ve had a harder time finishing Clark’s Ring Shout and perhaps prefer his short fiction.